fortio/tclock/README.md

 flags:
   -24
         Use 24-hour time format
+  -aliasing float
+        Aliasing factor for the disc drawing (0.0 sharpest edge to 1.0 sphere effect) (default 0.8)
   -bounce int
         Bounce speed (0 is no bounce and normal mouse mode); 1 is fastest, 2 is slower, etc.